COVID-19 and the Looming Eviction Crisis:

 With the advent of the COVID-19 pandemic and resulting job losses, some 20 million people in the United States face eviction in fall 2020.
 Even with a federal eviction moratorium in place, tenants must proactively determine their eligibility and apply for a moratorium, and many landlords may attempt to circumvent the legal process to evict tenants who cannot afford to pay rent.
 Other voters, like students, may face unexpected school closures due to COVID-19 and may not know if or when they will return to the address associated with their registration.
 Below is a list of each state’s rules as it concerns registered voters who move after voter registration deadlines.
 Information about how to register to vote and request an absentee ballot is available in our State Voting Guides.

 Remember to bring supporting documentation when registering or updating your address.
-Contact your local election official to determine what documentation you will need to show.
+Contact your local election officials to determine what documentation you will need to show.
 VoteRiders and Spread the Vote provide assistance to voters who need help obtaining current ID.
 If you experience issues in registering to vote, updating your address, or accessing a ballot, you can contact Election Protection at 866-OUR-VOTE (866-687-8683).

 Fair Elections Center intends the information contained herein to be used only as a general guide.
 This document should not be used as a substitute for consultation with your local election official or a legal professional licensed to practice law in your state.